Optimizing your packaging

 Download our infographic full of packing tips to learn how to improve your packaging process, so your shipments stay safe and on schedule.

 Help the environment

 Shipping with the proper packaging doesn’t just help your business; it can help the environment.
-Reducing excess packaging materials and overall shipment size leads to reductions in fuel use and vehicle emissions.
-FedEx® Envelope shipping is carbon-neutral.
-Check out FedEx responsible packaging for more on recyclable packaging.
+Reducing excess packaging and overall shipment size can reduce material, fuel use, and vehicle emissions.
+And choosing reusable options allows customers to make returns to you in the same packaging for less waste.

 5 tips for shipping perishables

 Get five quick insights from Danny Catullo, of Catullo Prime Meats, on how to ship perishable items.read article

 See how to boost your small business brand using custom-branded boxes, packaging, and inserts.Read article